jonathanherzig/new-homepage/_pages/about.md

   - /about.html
 ---

-I am a Staff Research Scientist specializing in Artificial Intelligence.
-My current work at Google focuses on enhancing the factuality of Large Language Models (LLMs), with a specific emphasis on the Gemini models.
-My research spans the entire model development lifecycle, from foundational pre-training to targeted post-training techniques aimed at improving reliability and accuracy.
+I am a Staff Research Scientist and Tech Lead at Google Research, where I specialize in Artificial Intelligence.
+My work is centered on establishing the factuality of Large Language Models (LLMs), with a specific focus on Gemini.
+My research spans the entire model development lifecycle, developing methods from pre-training to Reinforcement Learning (RL) that endow LLMs with profound knowledge and minimize hallucinations.

-I hold a PhD in Natural Language Processing (NLP) from Tel Aviv University, where my doctoral studies were supported by the prestigious Google PhD Fellowship.
-Prior to my current role, I gained foundational experience as a Research Staff Member at IBM Research and further honed my skills through three research internships at Google.
-My contributions to the field have been recognized with a Best Resource Paper Award at NAACL 2019 and a Best Paper Award at INLG 2017.
+I earned my PhD in Natural Language Processing (NLP) from Tel Aviv University as a recipient of the [Google PhD Fellowship](https://ai.googleblog.com/2018/04/announcing-2018-google-phd-fellows-for.html).
+During my doctoral studies, I completed three research internships at Google.
+Prior to my PhD, I was a Research Staff Member at IBM Research, where I worked on Deep Learning architectures for NLP.
+My research has been recognized with a Best Resource Paper Award at NAACL 2019 and a Best Paper Award at INLG 2017.

 # Publications